Are Bad Teeth Hereditary?

 Despite the hereditary factors, good oral hygiene habits remain the greatest predictor of having healthy teeth.
 Follow your dentist’s advice and remember to brush and floss regularly, use fluoride, avoid sugary and acidic foods and drinks, avoid smoking, and take care of your teeth so that they can last you a lifetime.

 To receive more expert dental advice and improve the health and appearance of your teeth, schedule your consultation with Beverly Hills cosmetic dentist Dr. Kevin Sands.
-Call (310) 273-0111 or fill out our online contact form to request an appointment for a complimentary consultation today.
+Call (310) 273-0111 or fill out our online contact form to request an appointment for a consultation today.